PlutoLang/plutolang.github.io/docs/Editor Integration.md

 - Snippets — e.g. for when you type "fun" and press tab
 - Comment Information — for editor features such as "Toggle Comment", "Toggle Block Comment"
 - Indentation Rules — for editor features such as "Reindent Lines"
-- Build Systems — currently Sublime Text only: when you press Ctrl+B, you can choose "Lint Pluto" or "Run Pluto"
+- Build Systems — run & lint scripts directly in your editor with Ctrl+(Shift+)B in Sublime Text or Ctrl+Shift+P in VS Code

 ## Installation